 Day to day activities

-- Reviews design document for feature leads and validates the direction suggested
+- Reviews design documents for feature leads and validates the direction suggested

 - Covers for missing / partially uncovered roles